rodders110/PyCreate/README.txt

-This is a Python script automates the creation of a new project folder, it will then create a new Repo on your github and then comit from your local repo to github for you.
+This is a Python script that automates the creation of a new project folder, it will then create a new Repo on your github and then comit from your local repo to github for you.

 Once dowloaded please create a Config.txt file in the same directory as Create.py with the following information, in this exact order and on separate lines: